angelachaewonkim/Cheersbot/README.md

 <img src = "https://user-images.githubusercontent.com/44702454/86477550-9f590c00-bd83-11ea-8136-dc7f1abef642.png" width="500px"><img src = "https://user-images.githubusercontent.com/44702454/86477566-a849dd80-bd83-11ea-99ce-cbcc2f99d640.png" width="500px">

 ## Laser-cutted customized appearance
-I use my school's free laser cutting area('IDEA FACTORY' @KAIST) so, This tutorial is totally dependent on certain place's condition.
-In my case,'.DXF file' is needed, if you trying to use laser cutting machine @ IDEA FACTORY.
+I use my school's free laser cutting area('IDEA FACTORY' @KAIST) so, This tutorial is totally dependent on a certain place's condition.
+In my case,'.DXF file' is needed if you trying to use a laser cutting machine @ IDEA FACTORY.
 <img src = "https://user-images.githubusercontent.com/44702454/86485100-cff47200-bd92-11ea-998d-e77e128b2677.jpg" width="500px">

-There were lot of ways to make .DXF file.
-If you are not good at manipulating tool such as AutoCAD,Fusion360 from Autodesk.
+There were a lot of ways to make a .DXF file.
+If you are not good at manipulating tools such as AutoCAD, Fusion360 from Autodesk.
-I recommend very usefull [website.](https://en.makercase.com/#/) This welsite provide basic model as .DXF file. still, it needs a little modification, but You can make .DXF file easier.
+I recommend a very useful [website.](https://en.makercase.com/#/) This website provides a basic model as a .DXF file. still, it needs a little modification, but You can make .DXF file easier.
-I expecially consider that Jetbot should attached with lots of lines. so that I made a hole for lines.
+I especially consider that Jetbot should be attached with lots of lines. so that I made a hole for lines.
-(I attached `Cheersbot(ProductDrawing).dxf` file) once, you make .DXF file bring it to laser cutting machine.and Then, run the machine.
+(I attached `Cheersbot(ProductDrawing).dxf` file) once, you make .DXF file bring it to laser cutting machine. and Then, run the machine.

-Then, you will get a seperate MDF part.
+Then, you will get a separate MDF part.
 Glue the parts with super glue.